What-Should-I-Eat/WSIE/ReadMe.md

 What Should I Eat? is a web application dedicated to assisting dietary restricted people with finding diverse food to make and eat.

 ## Run the Web Application via the Web
-Navigate to `http://34.162.229.43:8080` to begin using the application.
-Alias `whatshouldieat.org` is processing.
+Navigate to `http://whatshouldieat.org` to begin using the application.

 ## Run the Web Application Locally
 After cloning, run `npm install` in the root directory.